Rocky Run-Wilcox Township, Illinois

 Rocky Run-Wilcox Township is one of the twenty-four townships in Hancock County, Illinois, United States.
-It was created after a referendum merged Wilcox Township and Rock Run Township.
+It was created after a referendum merged Wilcox Township and Rocky Run Township.
 As of the 2020 census, its population was 282 and it contained 149 housing units.

 History

 Rocky Run Township was established November 6, 1849.
 Wilcox Township was established November 15, 1855 after neighboring Warsaw Township became coterminous with Warsaw, Illinois.

 After population decline left both townships with too few individuals interested in serving as elected officials in the township, a referendum to merge was passed by voters in both townships.
 That same election, a similar consolidation referendum was passed in Montgomery County, but failed in Ogle County.
 The Hancock County Board voted to name the new township Rocky Run-Wilcox Township over then-Wilcox Supervisor Duane Taylor's proposed Green Plains Township.

 Geography

 According to the 2021 census gazetteer files, Rocky Run-Wilcox Township has a total area of 60.93 sqmi, of which 56.80 sqmi (or 93.23%) is land and 4.13 sqmi (or 6.77%) is water.
+There are no incorporated communities in the township.